-Milagros Calixto, Director of Engineering, holds a Bachelor of Science in Electrical Engineering and has 21 years of service with the Authority.
-Among the positions she has held are: Supervisor of Specification and Procurement Electrical Distribution Division; Special Assistant to the Electrical Distribution Division Director; Norms and Procedure Engineer; Supervising Engineer II; Superintendent of Norms and Procedures Office.
+Milagros Calixto, Director of Engineering, is a professional electrical engineer and has 23 years of service with the Authority.
+Among the positions she has held: are Superintendent of Norms and Procedures Office, Supervising Engineer II, Norms and Procedures Engineer, Special Assistant to the Electrical Distribution Division Head and Supervisor of Specifications and Procurement - Electrical Distribution Division.

-María M. Méndez, General Counsel, holds a Juris Doctor and a Bachelor's Degree in Business Administration, with a concentration in Marketing, and has 16 years of service with the Legal Division of the Authority.
-She has occupied the positions of: Attorney at the Opinion, Legislation and Contract Division; Acting Assistant General Counsel; and Acting General Counsel.
+María M. Méndez, General Counsel, holds a Juris Doctor and a Bachelor's Degree in Business Administration, and has 17 years of service with the Authority.
+She has occupied the positions of Acting General Counsel, Acting Assistant General Counsel and Attorney at the Opinion, Legislation and Contract Division.

-María E. Hernández Torrales, Human Resources Director, holds a Juris Doctor Degree and a Master in Arts.
-During her 29 years of service with the Authority, among other positions, she has performed as Personnel General Administrator, Personnel Services Administrator, and Labor Lawyer.
+María E. Hernández Torrales, Human Resources Director, holds a Juris Doctor and a Master's in Arts.
+During her 31 years of service with the Authority, among other positions, she has acted as Personnel General Administrator, Personnel Services Administrator, and Labor Lawyer.

-The Authority retains the firm of Washington Group International, Inc. as Consulting Engineers (the "Consulting Engineers") to perform certain responsibilities under the 1974 Agreement.
-The Consulting Engineers' responsibilities include submitting an annual report to the 1974 Trustee setting forth their recommendations: (a) as to any necessary or advisable revisions of the Authority's rates and charges, (b) as to the amount that should be deposited monthly by the Authority during the ensuing fiscal year to the credit of various funds established under the 1974 Agreement for the purposes specified in the 1974 Agreement, and (c) as to any advice and recommendations as they deem advisable.
+The Authority retains the firm of Washington Group International, Inc., successor to Raytheon Engineers & Constructors, Inc., as the consulting engineers (the "Consulting Engineers") to perform certain responsibilities under the 1974 Agreement.
+Washington Group International Inc., was formed in July 2000 following the acquisition by Morrison Knudsen Corporation of Raytheon Engineers & Constructors, Inc. The Consulting Engineer's responsibilities include submitting an annual report to the 1974 Trustee setting forth their recommendations: (a) as to any necessary or advisable revisions of the Authority's rates and charges, (b) as to the amount that should be deposited monthly by the Authority during the ensuing fiscal year to the credit of various funds established under the 1974 Agreement for the purposes specified in the 1974 Agreement, and (c) as to any advice and recommendations as they deem advisable.